Fruitkeeper/Fruitkeeper/README.md

 I like problems that sit in the awkward space between disciplines — where a clean software answer isn't enough and you have to think about hardware, biology, or economics too.
 Most of what I build starts with the same question: *what if this thing could just take care of itself?*

-Currently a CS & AI student.
 Most days I'm reading papers, breaking soldering joints, or arguing with a model that refuses to converge.

 ---